flashbots/mev-relay-js/README.md

 }
 ```

-blockNumber: String, a hex encoded recent block number, in order to prevent replay attacks.
+* **blockNumber**: String, a hex encoded recent block number, in order to prevent replay attacks.
 Must be within 20 blocks of the current chain tip.

 Returns a quick summary of how this searcher is performing in the relay:
 ```json